 Yes, The mouth is connected to the body!

 Our society has a disconnect between dentistry and medicine that has developed over the last two centuries.
-This has led to public perception by many to disregard teeth and gum problems as a separate matter that isn’t all that important.
+This has led to a public perception by many to disregard teeth and gum problems as separate matters that aren't all that important.
 Unfortunately, that couldn’t be further from the truth.

-The insurance industry and organized dentistry has pushed to keep them separate for the last half century.
-Dentistry is a challenge for insurance because the prevalence of dental disease is so high in the population, therefore it would cut into profits of the insurance companies or raise premiums significantly.
+The insurance industry and organized dentistry have pushed to keep them separate for the last half-century.
+Dentistry is a challenge for insurance because the prevalence of dental disease is so high in the population, therefore it would cut into the profits of the insurance companies or raise premiums significantly.

-This is a large topic, so I’ll finish with a few take home concepts on how to be proactive knowing the many connections between periodontal disease and many health issues.
+This is a large topic, so I’ll finish with a few take-home concepts on how to be proactive knowing the many connections between periodontal disease and many health issues.
 The first is to not ignore your teeth and gums.
-Bleeding gums are a sign something is wrong and increase your risk of systemic issues.
-Be diligent with your home care by brushing with an electric brush at least twice daily, floss at least once daily, use an antibacterial mouthwash, and visit the dentist at the recommended interval.
+Bleeding gums are a sign something is wrong and increases your risk of systemic issues.
+Be diligent with your home care by brushing with an electric brush at least twice daily, flossing at least once daily, using an antibacterial mouthwash, and visiting the dentist at the recommended interval.

-It’s unfortunate the dental and medical are separate because it leads to less reimbursement from insurance if the patient has insurance and many people decide to forgo treatment and thus increase their risk for many health issues.
-Hopefully, the trend will continue to move toward a better system of health care that focusses on the risks and best practices; not on reimbursement models.
+It’s unfortunate that dental and medical are separate because it leads to less reimbursement from insurance if the patient has insurance and many people decide to forgo treatment and thus increase their risk for many health issues.
+Hopefully, the trend will continue to move toward a better system of health care that focuses on the risks and best practices; not on reimbursement models.